 - This course is *not* targeted at students who plan to study Computer Science, or who plan to take additional CSC courses.

-- The course meeting time will typically be schedule as 1 hour of lecture, followed by 3 hours of problem solving, including time to work on coursework with the support of your instructors.
-Attendance is required at the beginning of class for lecture, and students may leave when they have completed the day's coursework.
+- The course meetings each week will typically be 1 hour of lecture, followed by 3 hours of guided programming problem solving, including time to work on coursework with the support of your instructors.
+Students are expected to attend all class meetings.

 - Students in the course will need to be able to bring a laptop to class.
 You will need to be able to install some software on your laptop.
 If you want to take the course, but cannot get access to a laptop, please let us know at email@example.com.